 With regard to the consent for discharge to land where contaminants may enter water, the main points of interest were processes with potential or actual discharges to receiving watercourses, including contaminated stormwater and leachate.
 The inspections focused on stormwater control, sub-fill drainage, the nature of the fill being disposed at the site, leachate controls and sedimentation controls.
-Air inspections focused on processes with associated actual or potential discharges, including potential odour and dust.
 Sources of data being collected by the Company were identified and accessed, so that performance in respect of operation, internal monitoring, and supervision could be reviewed by the Council.
 The neighbourhood was surveyed for environmental effects.